dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 Yes it's true folks you heard it here first.
 The less dependencies you utilise directly in your methods, the easier they are to unit test.

-With this principle in mind, let's revist our plugin and refactor it to remove some dependencies.
+With this principle in mind, let's revisit our plugin and refactor it to remove some dependencies.

 ## New and Improved Version of our plugin.